attackgoat/screen-13/README.md

 Games made using Screen 13 are built as regular executables using a design-time asset baking process.
 Screen 13 provides all asset-baking logic and aims to, but currently does not, provide wide support for texture formats, vertex formats, and other associated data.
 Baked assets are stored in `.pak` files.

+Screen 13 is based on the [`gfx-rs`](https://github.com/gfx-rs/gfx) project, and as such targets native Vulkan, Metal, DirectX 12, OpenGL, WebGL, Android, and iOS targets, among others.

+### Goals

+Screen 13 aims to provide a simple to use, although opinionated, ecosystem of tools and code that enable very high performance portable graphics programs for developers using the Rust programming language.

+_Single Threaded:_ Although some things can be shared amongst other threads, such as disk and network IO, the main graphics API of Screen 13 does not support multiple threads.
+This is a conscious decision to limit complexity while optimizing for the 98% of games that use a "main thread" methodology.
+I am open to changing this if the proposed API is easy to use and high performance.

 ## Asset Baking

 Asset baking is the process of converting files from their native file formats into a runtime-ready format that is optimized for both speed and size.
 Currently Screen 13 uses a single file (or single HTTP/S endpoint) for all runtime assets.
 Assets are baked from `.toml` files which you can find examples of in the `examples/content` directory.